JuliaLang/www.julialang.org/drafts/_posts/2012-02-06-shelling-out-sucks.md

 If a program constructs and executes pipelines itself, it remains in control of all the subprocesses, can determine their individual exit conditions, automatically handle errors appropriately, and give accurate, comprehensive diagnostic messages when things go wrong.
 Moreover, without a shell to interpret commands, there is also no shell to treat metacharacters specially, and therefore no danger of metacharacter brittleness.
 The challenge is to make constructing and executing pipelines in a high-level language as easy and expressive as it is in the shell.
-In my [followup post], I describe how Julia implements command and pipeline construction without a shell, thereby avoiding the traditional pitfalls of shelling out, and increasing the power, safety, and flexibility of running external commands.
+In my followup post, I will describe how Julia implements command and pipeline construction without a shell, thereby avoiding the traditional pitfalls of shelling out, and increasing the power, safety, and flexibility of running external commands.

 [followup post]: /drafts/2012/02/put-this-in-your-pipe/